eloritzkovitz/countries/docs/overlay-example.md

 }
 ```

-**Where to use:** Place your overlays in public/data/overlays.json.
-You can import/export overlays directly from the app UI for backup, sharing, or migration.
+**Instructions:**
+- Fill the countries array with ISO 3166 codes for the relevant countries.
+- You can also change the layer's color by changing the RGBA color.
+- Import the overlay through the application's UI.

+**Tips:**
-**Tip:** Copy and edit this JSON to create your own overlays.
+Copy and edit this JSON to create your own overlays.
 For more details, see the [README](../README.md).